ccp-dcm/ccp-dcm.github.io/source/exeter_hackathon.rst

 Key Dates
 ---------
-* TBC Registration deadline
+* 31 March Registration deadline
 * 12-14/5/2025 Hackathon

 Registration
 ------------

-Registration will be £check.
+Registration will be £50.
 This includes two nights accommodation at Dartington Hall, meals and participation in the hackathon itself.

 Further details